RupankarCh/my-notes/Cloud Computing/readme.md

 - **Edge Computing**:(AWS Wavelength, Azure Stack Edge) Extending compute power closer to the user or IoT devices to reduce latency for real-time applications.

 ### Storage and Content Delivery:
-**Services for storing data**, including object storage (S3, Azure Blob Storage, Cloud Storage) and block storage.
-- Databases: A wide range of **database services**, from relational databases (RDS, Azure SQL DB, Cloud SQL) to NoSQL databases (DynamoDB, Cosmos DB, Cloud Firestore).
-- Networking: **Services to connect and secure resources**, such as virtual private clouds (VPC, VNet), load balancers, and DNS.

-# Object Storage:
-Object storage = **scalable, internet-accessible storage for large files and unstructured data**, Unlike traditional file systems that organize data in a hierarchy of folders, **object storage manages data as objects in a flat structure**, which makes it ideal for handling massive amounts o funsttuctured data.
+- **Object storage:(AWS S3, Azure Blob and GCP Cloud Storage)** **scalable, internet-accessible storage for large files and unstructured data  like photos, videos, and backups.**, Unlike traditional file systems that organize data in a hierarchy of folders, **object storage manages data as objects in a flat structure**, which makes it ideal for handling massive amounts ofunsttuctured data.
+- **Block Storage: (AWS EBS, Azure ManagedDisks)** Acts like a **virtual hard drive attached to a VM**.
+It provides high-speed, low-latency performance required for running databases and enterprise applications.
+- **File Storage:(NAS)** Managed **network-attached storage** that allows multiple virtual machines to share a single file system, supporting standard protocols like NFS and SMB.
+- **Cold Storage (Archiving):(Amazon S3 Glacier)** Extremely low-cost tiers (like  designed fordata that is rarely accessed but must be kept for long-term compliance or backup.
+- **Content Delivery Networks (CDN): (CloudFront, AzureCDN)** A global network of "Edge Locations" that **caches content closer to users to speed up the delivery** of web pages and video streams.

+### Databases
+- **Relational Databases (SQL):(RDS, Cloud SQL)** **Managed instances of popular engines like MySQL, PostgreSQL,and SQL Server**.
+These services automate patching, backups, and scaling of structured data.
+- **NoSQL Databases:** **Designed for high-speed, non-relational data at massive scale.** Examples include **DynamoDB (Key-Value), Cosmos DB (Multi-model), and Bigtable (Wide-column).**
+- **Data Warehousing:(Amazon Redshift, Azure Synapse, Google BigQuery)** Specialized **databases built for complex analytical queries across petabytes of data**.
+- **In-Memory Caching:(ElastiCache or Redis)** **Services that store frequently accessed data in RAM** to provide sub-millisecond response times for applications.
+- **Graph and Ledger Databases**: Niche **databases for managing highly connected data** (socialnetworks) or providing an immutable, cryptographically verifiable record of transactions.

+### Networking and Security:
+- **Virtual Private Clouds (VPC/VNet):** A logically isolated section of the cloud where you define your own IP address range, subnets, and routing tables, acting as your private data center in the sky.
+- **Load Balancing:** **Automatically distributes incoming application traffic across multiple targets(VMs or containers)** to ensure high availability and fault tolerance.
+- **DNS and Traffic Management:(Route 53 or Google Cloud DNS)** **These services translate human-readable domain names into IP addresses** and can route users based on their geographic location.
+- **Firewalls and Security Groups:** Virtual firewalls that control inbound and outbound traffic at the instance or subnet level to protect resources from unauthorized access.
+- **Private Connectivity:(AWS Direct Connect, Azure ExpressRoute)** Dedicated network links that bypass the public internet to provide a secure, high-bandwidth connection between on-premise offices and the cloud

 ## Why it’s used for these
 - Accessible via HTTP/HTTPS (perfect for browsers)